 With banking apps, everything from money transfers to mobile deposits can be done in minutes.
 However, impulse purchases with the swipe of a debit card are just as quick.
 This can be an opportunity to talk about the difference between “wants” and “needs.”
 For most people, finding a balance takes time, and managing a bank account is one way to practice.

 A teen checking account can even earn a little interest.
-If your teenager is among the 64% of those who earn money on their own1, they may be able to grow their money with interest.
+If your teenager earns money on their own, they may be able to grow their money with interest.